proactis-documentation/documentation-source/docs/p2p/sso.md

 !!!
 Note

-    If you are installing Python on Windows, be sure to check the box to have Python added to your PATH if the installer offers such an option (it's normally off by default).

-!!!
-Note

     If you wish your users to use a combination of PROACTIS and SSO logins then add the following setting to the __ApplicationConfiguration.xml__ file.

     ```xml
     <Setting Name="AllowPROACTISLogins">True</Setting>
     ```